-- 1) From the Main Menu, touch Map > Menu > Set Up. - 2) Touch the Dedicated Page Icon and touch the Line Group. - 3) Touch the Track Log Record Mode button and touch Off, Fill, or Wrap. - Touch the Track Log Interval button and touch Auto, Distance, or Time. - 5) Touch the Track Log Color button and touch the desired color from the list.
+- 1) From the Main Menu, touch Map > Menu > Set Up. - Touch the Dedicated Page Icon on the Button Bar and touch the Line 2) Group. - Touch the Track Log Record Mode button and touch Off, Fill, or Wrap.
+3) - 4) Touch the Track Log Interval button and touch Auto, Distance, or Time. - 5) Touch the Track Log Color button and touch the desired color from the list.